zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 Can you remember how was easy to develop small applications with your brandnew VB6 RAD tool?
-Can you remember how was easy to develop a simple ecommerce with, say, Ruby on Rais?
+Can you remember how was easy to develop a simple ecommerce with, say, Ruby on Rails?

-However you can remember for sure what happen that time, when the customer required a small change, than another one, and finally you had to rewrite the application from scratch (and the customer got a new application full of untested bugs).
+However you can remember what happen that time, when the customer required a small change, than another one, and finally you had to rewrite the application from scratch (and the customer got a new application full of untested bugs).

-So you got a team and moved to N-Tiers applications.
+So you've get a team and moved to N-Tiers applications.
 Your new customer was so satisfied of your work that payed another application and another one again.
 Then he asked to make them comunicate.
 And you had to learn about Service Oriented Architectures.